 If you spend few hours at your favourite bar or restaurant, you would have certainly experienced being exposed to dozens of advertisements but not noticing them.
 Things such as – a coaster with an energy drink logo, a neon sign for a liquor brand, a beer brand’s schedule of upcoming football games and much more.
 Like banner blindness in the real world, people barely register the brands they’ve seen, much less engage with them.
 But that’s changing with beacons!

-If you are following beacon use cases for a while, you would have seen various use cases of beacons in retail, but restaurants use this technology in a different way to engage guests and increase repeat visits –
+If you are following beacon use cases for a while, you would have seen various use cases of bluetooth beacons in retail, but restaurants use this technology in a different way to engage guests and increase repeat visits –

 1. Marketing messaging

 The obvious benefit to using this technology is its ability to push out coupons, deals and marketing messages.
-Imagine a group of friends moving around on the streets trying to decide where to have lunch and all of a sudden, one of them is alerted to an offer of unlimited cold drink with any purchase at your restaurant?
+Imagine a group of friends moving around on the streets trying to decide where to have lunch and all of a sudden, one of them is alerted to an offer of an unlimited cold drink with any purchase at your restaurant?

 This kind of interaction might obviously influence their decision to visit your restaurant.
 This value addition is critical for you when you’re looking to rise above the competition in a highly crowded space.